 a)

-The portable installer includes a fixed version of PyTorch that does not support the 5090, 5080, and 5070.
-You will get warnings like:
+The portable setup helper includes a fixed version of PyTorch that does not support the 5090, 5080, and 5070.
+If you own a 50 series GPU you must use the manual setup.

 a)